 Please consider these points when deciding whom you will trust.

-Know and understand Colorado law requires the colon hydrotherapist must be a current I-ACT Member and be Credentialed, or at least Certified by I-ACT to practice legally, and use the SB 13-215 Disclosure Statement.
+Know and understand Colorado law requires the colon hydrotherapist must be a current I-ACT Member and be Credentialed, or at least Certified by I-ACT, to practice legally, and use the SB 13-215 Disclosure Statement.
 As of January 1, 2018, all I-ACT members in the U.S. must use FDA registered devices.
-If you are in question about any equipment, please contact I-ACT.
+If you are in question about any therapist or equipment, please contact I-ACT.

 A cheaper colonic (in the range of $100. or less) doesn't mean you will not receive a good session.
 On the other hand, a more expensive colonic ($150.-$250., or more) doesn't mean you will get a better session either.
 Money is always a consideration but should not be the primary determining factor, unless you are truly limited to finances or a geographic area.
 I feel bargain-deals diminish the value of my profession.

 Buying a package may be to your benefit if you are willing to do the work which is not about how many times you are on the table.
 Be very careful when making financial commitments as some therapists may be more about the sale.
 Have a detailed written contract with the therapist which includes: the number of sessions purchased; the amount of money you are spending; the amount of money you are saving; who may use these sessions; the end date the series is good to; the policy for cancelation and no show appointments; and the refund policy if any; with the date and signature of both the facilitator and client.
 Always have a copy of all documents for yourself.

 Please, always be cautious of those who make extravagant claims and unreasonable promises.
 Such myths include: weight loss, strengthening the colon muscles, the repositioning of the large intestine, and removing parasites and worms from the body.